-In addition to my one-woman show, I am very excited about a series of workshops and retreats that I have designed especially for teachers and students.
+In addition to my one-woman show, I am very excited about a series of events that I have designed especially for corporations, teachers and college students.
 As a veteran teacher of over twenty years, I know the importance of taking time out to restore, replenish, and rejuvenate.

-The following descriptions are a few of the retreat topics that I offer.
-I hope you find them valuable; and if you have any suggestions for future retreats, please let me know.
+The following descriptions are a few of the events that I offer.
+I hope you find them valuable; and if you have any suggestions for future events, please let me know.

 Developed by Patricia Cane, Ph.D., this program integrates simple exercise practices along with breathing techniques, visualization, meditation, and massage to bring health and wellness to the individual and the community.
 Pat’s work has been utilized throughout the world in education, the healthcare industry, and social services to reduce stress and trauma, to bring differing parties together, to improve leadership and organizational development, and to bring about forgiveness and reconciliation.

 This multi-faceted program can be used in a number of different ways for your organization.

 The labyrinth is an ancient tool that has been found in numerous civilizations throughout the world.
 While there are many different versions of the labyrinth, this workshop focuses on the Chartres Labyrinth found in Chartres Cathedral, France.
 Participants will be introduced to the history, the symbolism, the three stages of the labyrinth walk, and the significance the labyrinth has in today’s world.
 A community labyrinth walk and reflection/sharing will also be part of the workshop.
 As a trained labyrinth facilitator, I am excited to share my knowledge with those who feel a call to walk the labyrinth and experience the deeper messages it contains.

 Read the Veriditas Facilitator Spotlight to learn more about the Labyrinth.